pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

    - Simulate scenarios to verify that dishonest Suppliers have a negative expected profit.
    - Ensure honest Suppliers remain profitable.

-To illustrate the relationship between `p`, `S`, the following chart
+To illustrate the relationship between `p`, `S`, see the following chart:

 ![Penalty vs. ProofRequestProbability](./Peanlty_vs_ProofRequestProbability.png)